 Discover intriguing independent films at the South Asian Film Festival.
-The 2017 event is from November 9-12.
-It continues for one day in Cupertino on November 18.
+The 2018 event is from November 1-4.
+It continues for one day in Palo Alto on November 17.

 This festival strives to showcase the diverse cultures within the South Asian countries.
 Pieces include stories about India, Pakistan, Bangladesh, Sri Lanka, Nepal, Tibet, Bhutan, and Afghanistan.